hiromichinomata/sGMRFmix/README.md

     #>   m, A, theta, H, mode

-As the result of we set `K` to 7 and fit the model, the number of mixtures `K-est` has been sparsely estimated 2.
-The weights of the mixtures are displayed as `pi`.
+As the result of we set `K` to 7 and fit the model, the number of mixtures `Kest = 2` has been obtained by the sparse estimation.
+The estimated weights of the mixtures are displayed as `pi`.
 They are near 0.5.
 The result contains other estimated parameters such as `m`, `A`, `theta`.

 ### 3.4 Tuning Hyperparameter `rho`

 You can fit the model without labeled data, but you should prepare a labeled test data to tell the model what the anomalies are.
-To tell it, you have no choice but to tune the hyperparameter `rho`.
+To do it, you have no choice but to tune the hyperparameter `rho`.
 To avoid overfitting, you can use cross-validation.
 We measure the performance of the anomaly detection by ROC-AUC.